keymanapp/lexical-models/release/gff/gff.har.gff_harari/README.md

 Description
 -----------
 This is an Harari (ሀረሪ, ISO-639-3 har) lexical model developed to support predictive text in the corresponding GFF Harari keyboard.
-The word list has not reviewed to validate spelling.
+The word list has not been reviewed to validate spelling.
 Spelling refinements and the incorporation of additional word lists are goals of future development of this lexical model.